Lightningtow/BeatSaber-BSL-SortByArtist/README.md

-# BeatSaber-BetterSongList-PlayCount
+# Beat_Saber-BSL-SortByAuthor
-Adds a "Play Count" sort for BetterSongList!
+Adds a "song author" sort for BetterSongList!